amalmariyasibi/OnlineMedicalStore/online_frontend/README_RENDER.md

 2. The frontend will automatically redirect API calls to the backend URL specified in REACT_APP_API_URL
 3. Firebase configuration should match your Firebase project settings
 4. For production, consider using environment-specific Razorpay keys
-5. The Root Directory must be set to `online_frontend` because that's where the package.json file is located
+5. The Root Directory MUST be set to `online_frontend` in the Render dashboard because that's where the package.json file is located
+6. The render.yaml file in this repository may not be automatically detected by Render, so you must set these settings manually

 ## Custom Domain (Optional)